How Much Does It Cost to Install Ceramic or Porcelain Tile?

 •

-The higher end of the ceramic range is for custom tiles that are inlaid, sculpted, or painted by hand.
+The higher end of the price range is for custom tiles that are inlaid, sculpted, or painted by hand.
 The price you'll pay for your tiling project depends on the area you need to cover, whether you choose ceramic or porcelain, and the tile format and finish.

 Let's calculate cost data for you.
 Where are you located?